 Your catalog structure should reflect the attributes of the specific sales channels you intend to use.

-The structure should also support different product categories, attributes, and how these may vary.
+The structure should also support different product categories and attributes, and how these may vary.

-Finally, incorporate the catalog must include the relationship of a given product to another as well as metrics for different online sales areas.
+Finally, the catalog must include the relationship of a given product to another and metrics for different online sales areas.

 PIM Components Include Workflows & Integration

-Getting the most out of your PIM depends largely on the strength of the workflows you set up.
+Getting the most out of your PIM depends mainly on the strength of the workflows you set up.

-You need to think about which teams interact with what product information, as well as what each team’s core function is.
-Consider how each team will use your PIM and how processes need to be ordered to maximize efficiency.
-Also, define permissions carefully so the right people have access to the right information, nothing more or less.
+You must consider which teams interact with what product information and each team’s core function.
+You must also consider how each team will use your PIM and how processes must be ordered to maximize efficiency.
+Permissions should be defined carefully so that the right people can access the correct information, nothing more or less.

-Proper understanding of the entire workflow will guide business operations and increase efficiency.
+Correctly understanding the entire workflow will guide business operations and increase efficiency.

-Previous work processes may need updating for the way processes will work after PIM implementation.
+Previous work processes may need updating to reflect how they will work after PIM implementation.
 You may want your PIM to support processes you think you can’t change, but those processes might be the most in need of overhaul.

 Remember that one of the greatest strengths of PIM lies in eliminating the placement of product information in silos.

-PIM workflow support provides for information sync, driving accuracy in real-time.
-This kind of integration helps streamline your entire ecommerce operation.
+PIM workflow support allows for information sync, driving accuracy in real time.
+This integration helps streamline your entire e-commerce operation.

 woman on laptop with photos dam pim components